West-leading Lakers beat Suns 117-107 for 3rd win in row

+LOS ANGELES (AP) — The Lakers built a huge early lead against Phoenix only to see it shrink to single digits.

+They still won their third in a row, but considered it a lesson learned.

-LOS ANGELES (AP) — LeBron James had his eighth triple-double of the season, Anthony Davis had 26 points and 11 rebounds, and the West-leading Los Angeles Lakers opened the new year with a 117-107 victory over the Phoenix Suns on Wednesday night.
+LeBron James notched his eighth triple-double of the season, Anthony Davis had 26 points and 11 rebounds, and the Western Conference leaders opened the new year with a 117-107 victory on Wednesday night.

+“We can’t allow ourselves to fall into a trap like that,” Davis said.
+“You got to learn how to handle success within games.”

-James finished with 31 points, 13 rebounds and 12 assists in the Lakers’ third straight victory that appeared well in hand by the end of a dominant first quarter.
+James finished with 31 points, 13 rebounds and 12 assists in a game that appeared well in hand by the end of a dominant first quarter.
 He had double-figure points and assists by halftime.

+“We wanted to get off to a good start and protect home as well as we can,” James said.

 The Suns rallied in the fourth, getting within seven points after trailing by 36 earlier in the game.
 That forced the Lakers’ starters back in, and James steadied them with eight points to close out the win.